UNZA in the NWP: 1975-79 — new chapter in my life

 Note: All the above cited research materials are reflected in many of this website’s pdf files.

 A somewhat quiet personal life in Solwezi and the NWP, with very notable drama in the background!
-In these four years, from 1975-9, my personal life in Solwezi and the NWP was placid with serious drama below this surface as described below.
-For this whole period, Zambia’s economy remained under huge stress, with Rhodesia’s boycott of Zambian goods from South Africa.
+In these years, from 1975-9, my personal life in Solwezi and the NWP was placid but serious drama lay below the surface as described below.
+For this whole period, Zambia’s economy remained under huge stress, with Rhodesia’s boycott of Zambian goods that came from South Africa.
 Just getting soap of any kind was very difficult.
 Cheese, and other imported items were often impossible to obtain.
 Even beer and liquor was a luxury!
 Road blocks were frequent and even the Solwezi area was bombed in the undeclared war.

 June 1976: Most dramatic of the incidents that directly involved me.
 During the height of the so-called “Mushala Rebellion,” UNZA conferences focusing on economic development were scheduled in Kabompo and Zambezi Districts.
 To get there, one simply drove along the main Solwezi-Zambezi road.
 Unfortunately that road also went straight through Mushala’s area focusing on the unfortunate Chizera sub-district (now a district).
 I firmly and bravely (if I do say so myself!) decided to go ahead and run the conferences, and give all the lectures.
 My loyal assistant at that time, Petulo Njovu, said he would accompany me on this 530 km. journey (all by dirt roads).
 All government officials, who were to accompany us, became terrified and cancelled.
 (Mushala shot on sight any known Zambian government official.)
 Fortunately, the trip went flawlessly.
 The leaders of Zambezi and Kabompo Districts, who felt quite abandoned through all this, strongly supported our seminars.
 What good the seminars did, God only knows!
 There was not to be much development at that time in the NWP let alone in Zambezi, Kabompo, and Kasempa Districts before Mushala was killed some years later.

 In 1978, a different, but equally dramatic crisis occurred.
-Amidst the crises caused by Rhodesia and Mushala, a serious problem developed just across the Zaire border to the north in Katanga (Shaba) Province.
+Amidst the crises caused by Rhodesia and Mushala, a serious problem developed just across the northern border in Katanga (Shaba) Province of the Democratic Republic of Congo” (or Congo DR).
 This occurred while I was on three months leave in the USA.
 One center was Kolwezi, in many ways a sister city to Solwezi.
 The conflict took on racial overtones and dozens and possibly hundreds of both whites and Africans were slaughtered in the rebellion.
 My relatives in Ohio literally begged me to leave Africa once and for all.
 While friends in Solwezi said life was totally normal, it was a difficult decision.
 (By the time I got back to Solwezi, thousands of refugees had flooded into the district.)
-Fortunately, I listened to my friends in Zambia and not my family in the USA.
+Fortunately, I had listened to my friends in Zambia and not my family in the USA.

 Mid-1979: Time to leave Zambia.
 The time to return permanently to my country of birth had come, for many reasons.
 First, I had just turned forty and Syracuse University had repeatedly extended my Ph.D. deadline.
 Either I had to finish my degree or forget it and get the best job I could in NYC.
 Second, Zambia’s economy continued to crumble primarily because of Rhodesia’s boycott and Zambia’s support of anti-apartheid freedom fighters.
 Shortages continued for even the most basic supplies and long queues were part of daily life.
 Third, though I earned less than a secretary in NYC without a degree, I felt like a “capitalist blood-sucker” in Zambia by living as one of Solwezi’s elite while dire poverty surrounded me.
 Though several senior UNIP politicians kindly offered to sponsor me for citizenship, I knew this was not an option as I would have to denounce my American citizenship.
 I simply had return to America.
 Zindi had a lovely apartment in Queens, NYC, where I still live today.
 Once I was back, I could then officially take up residence at Syracuse University (SU) and finish my PhD.
 Thus, when SU’s History Department offered me a teaching fellowship in early 1979 that would start in September.
 I wisely took it.